 For months I have hesitated to post about this topic, because it is something I don’t understand.
 In late 2008, I began to get a noticeable amount of gray hair.
 Not just on the sideburns, but throughout my hair.
 I wasn’t alarmed.
 I fully expected it.
 I was at that age where all my friends were getting gray hair.
-Personally, I could care less if and when I get gray hair.
+Personally, I couldn’t care less if and when I get gray hair.
 I’m just fortunate to have a thick full head of hair, which many men don’t have at my age.

 Then something happened.
 My diet changed.
 I lower my carbs – mostly by eliminating grains.
 I also stopped cooking with highly inflammatory vegetable oils.
 I was too busy watching my abs come in to see that the gray hair was slowly going away.
 Today, I have noticeably less gray hair than I did in 2008.
 And until this afternoon I didn’t have a clue why.